Washington rebates on converting electric straight resistance heat to air source or ductless heat pump

 Call (800) 227-9187 or email firstname.lastname@example.org to pre-qualify your project.

-- Electric central ducted forced air furnace to air source heat pump - $1000 – must be Avista primary heat source with efficiency of 9.0 HSPF or greater
+- Residential and multifamily - Electric central ducted forced air furnace to air source heat pump - $1000 – must use Avista primary heat source with efficiency of 9.0 HSPF or greater

-- Electric baseboard heat to ductless heat pump -$500 – Must be electric as a primary heat source with a 10.00 HSPF or greater
+- Residential and multifamily - Electric baseboard heat to ductless heat pump -$525 – Must use electric as a primary heat source with a 10.00 HSPF or greater

 Do I qualify?